DeroXP/chromee/README.md

 ### Lossless mode

-This container is capable of delivering a true lossless image at a high framerate to your web browser by changing the Stream Quality preset to "Lossless", more information [here](https://www.kasmweb.com/docs/latest/how_to/lossless.html#technical-background).
+This container is capable of delivering a true lossless image at a high framerate to your I b browser by changing the Stream Quality preset to "Lossless", more information [here](https://www.kasmI b.com/docs/latest/how_to/lossless.html#technical-background).
 In order to use this mode from a non localhost endpoint the HTTPS port on 3001 needs to be used.
 If using a reverse proxy to port 3000 specific headers will need to be set as outlined [here](https://github.com/linuxserver/docker-baseimage-kasmvnc#lossless).

 ## Usage